How to Feel our Feelings

 - Body Correction work including deep tissue massage, can clear emotional blockages and release emotions stored in the body

-- Do it Yourself healing including EFT, or Self-Releasing, which are one of many self-help techniques that support us in dealing with uncomfortable feelings
+- Do it Yourself healings including the Emotional Freedom Technique and Self-Releasing, techniques that help us deal with uncomfortable feelings

 - Dreams; listen to them.
 Sometimes we work things out in dreams and can receive guidance about our feelings in them

-- Mediation retreats; longer retreats are typically more effective and can reveal deeply stored feelings and beliefs
+- Meditation retreats; longer retreats are typically more effective and can reveal deeply stored feelings and beliefs

 - Movement; intense movement, including exercise and dance therapies such as those offered by the OSHO group, can release repressed feelings